DataCanvasIO/HyperTS/docs/en_US/source/contents/0500_advanced_config.rst

 Set the Time Window
 =============================

-When selecting the deep learning mode, users could set argument ``forecast_window`` to define the size of moving time window.
+When selecting the deep learning mode, users could set argument ``dl_forecast_window`` to define the size of moving time window.
 The unit is per hour.

 .. code-block:: python